visit-dav/visit/src/doc/cli_manual/functions.rst

   CreateNamedSelection(name, properties) -> integer

-name : type
+name : string
     The name of a named selection.

-properties : type
+properties : STARTING_VALUE
     This optional argument lets you pass a SelectionProperties object containingthe properties that will be used to create the named selection.
 When this argument is omitted, the named selection will always be associated withthe active plot.
 You can use this argument to set up more complex named selections that may be associated with plots or databases.

 return type : integer